pensjonatus/flash-fiction/blog/a-threesome-with-and-old-lady.md

 ---
-title: 'A Threesome with and Old Lady'
+title: A Threesome with and Old Lady
 date: '2012-05-28'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The bus was full.
 Tom was sitting next to Anna and they were talking cheerfully